MischaU8/yumyum/modelling/model-a-philips-screw-head_QS3DnnmtNU0.md

 yum yum
-Floyd here with a quick look at modeling a Phillips screw head in plasticity start by creating a sphere then use the scale tool to squash it vertically create a line through the center of the
+Floyd here with a quick look at modeling a Phillips screw head in Plasticity start by creating a sphere then use the scale tool to squash it vertically create a line through the center of the